 Polarica is Europe’s leading supplier of wild berries as well as game meat such as reindeer and elk.
 Customers in the Nordics, Europe and globally include the food industry, restaurant wholesalers, retailers and the pharmaceutical industry.

 Polarica has its head office in Haparanda and processing plants in Sweden, Finland and Poland as well as sourcing operations in Russia.
-In 2016, Polarica’s turnover was SEK 760 million.
+In 2017, Polarica’s turnover was 80 million euros.

 Great job, Allanti